-If Owner notices an RMR Generator's return to the ISO Administered Markets consistent with Section 2.2.9 of this Agreement, but does not repay Capital Expenditures, the ISO shall not permit the Generator to submit offers or receive schedules and shall place the unit in Inactive Reserve for up to sixty (60) days.
-If Owner has not repaid its Capital Expenditures at the end of the sixty (60) days, the ISO shall place the Generator in the state that it originally noticed (mothballed or retired).
+If Owner notices an RMR Generator's return to the ISO Administered Markets consistent with Section 2.2.9 of this Agreement, but it has not timely posted adequate credit, including any additional credit that may be required in accordance with Sections 26.4 and 26.5 of the Services Tariff, then the ISO shall not permit the Generator to submit offers or receive schedules and shall place the unit in Inactive Reserve for up to sixty (60) days.
+If Owner has not met its obligation to post adequate credit, including any additional credit that may be required in accordance with Sections 26.4 and 26.5 of the Services Tariff at the end of the sixty (60) days, then the ISO shall place the Generator in the state that it originally noticed (mothballed or retired).
 If the Generator returned from a mothball to provide RMR service, then the ISO shall return the Generator to a Mothball Outage.
-If the Generator returned from an IIFO to provide RMR service, then the ISO shall place the Generator in a Mothballed Outage or Retired state, at Owner's election.
+If the Generator returned from an ICAP Ineligible Forced Outage to provide RMR service, then the ISO shall place the Generator in a Mothballed Outage or Retired state, at Owner's election.